-For the first time, Dolby Audio can be delivered through the browser on PCs and tablets.
-Give your users a crisp, clear, and detailed sound experience with Dolby Digital Plus.View demo
+For the first time, Dolby Atmos® can be delivered through the browser on PCs and tablets.
+Give your users a crisp, clear, and immersive sound experience with Dolby Atmos.View demo

-Dolby Audio is compatible with current MP4 DASH and HLS file formats, and so can be included with progressive download HTML5 content, adaptive streaming HLS or MSE/EME MP4 content.
+Dolby Atmos is compatible with current MP4, MPEG-DASH, and HLS formats, so it can be included with progressive download HTML5 content, adaptive streaming HLS, or MSE/EME MP4 content.
 It works well with both AVC/H.264 and HLS video formats.

 Dolby Audio offers superior performance, but isn’t currently supported by all browsers.
 Websites that use it should feature detect on the format and be prepared to stream alternative audio formats on systems that don’t support Dolby Audio.
 A common fallback format would be AAC audio.